isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-check-status.md

   * In any deal row, click ![Options menu](/help/dsp/assets/options-menu.png) **> see Freewheel status**.

-1. (Optional) Filter the data as needed to help you locate specific deals and ads.
+1. (Optional) Filter the data to help you locate specific deals and ads.

-   The Submission Status column indicates whether or not the ad submission was successful.
+   The Submission Status column indicates whether or not the ad was submitted and approved.

    For failed submissions, the API Response column indicates the error.
 For a full list of error codes for failed submissions, and next steps to correct them, see "[Error Codes for FreeWheel Ad Submissions](freewheel-error-codes.md)."